agalue/onms-azure-lab/README.md

 - A VM with the latest OpenNMS Horizon and PostgreSQL 10
   - All the Telemetryd listeners enabled
   - Kafka for Sink and RPC
+  - Kafka Producer feature enabled
   - RRDtool for metrics with `storeByGroup` and `storeByForeignSource` enabled
 - A VM with Elasticsearch 7.6.2 and Kibana 7.6.2 for Flow Processing
   - OpenNMS Drift Plugin installed
 - A VM with Zookeeper 3.5, Kafka 2.8.0, and CMAK (started via Docker).

+All VMs are based on CentOS 8 and will be initialized via [cloud-init](https://cloudinit.readthedocs.io/en/latest/) scripts modified at runtime by Terraform based on the chosen variables.

 All VMs will have valid FQDN in the `cloudapp.azure.com` domain to facilitate configuring Minions and accessing the applications.